-ALCO reviews and assesses the risk profile (including risk tolerance limits and potential material impacts) and statement of financial position structure of the Company, sets out the objectives for the assets and liabilities management function and implements relevant risk management strategy.
+ALCO reviews and assesses the risk profile (including risk tolerance limits and potential material impacts) and consolidated statement of financial position structure of the Company, sets out the objectives for the assets and liabilities management function and implements relevant risk management strategy.
 The Committee monitors and manages the aforesaid matters within a framework of approved policies and limits, and reports to the RMC.
-The members of ALCO comprise the Executive Director and Chief Executive (Chairman of ALCO), Assistant General Manager/Alternate Chief Executive, Assistant General Manager, Business/Alternate Chief Executive, Head of Risk Management Department, Head of Accounts Department and a Zone Manager.
+The members of ALCO comprise the ED and Chief Executive (Chairman of ALCO), Assistant General Manager/Alternate Chief Executive, Assistant General Manager, Business/Alternate Chief Executive, Head of Risk Management Department, designated personnel from Finance and Control Department of PBHK and a Zone Manager.